Sump Pump Installations

 We recommend and install Armstrong, Liberty and Hydromatic industrial specified sump pumps; all very heavy duty pumps made in North America as opposed to cheaper big-box store imports.
 Our pumps cost almost 10 times more, and for good reason – brass impellers, (not plastic), crafted from cast iron (not cheap recycled alloys or plastic), shafts made of carbon and stainless steel (not cheap anti corrosion steel), robust self-regulating and internally cooled self-contained units.

 There are other factors to consider as well.
 When it comes to horsepower and wattage, bigger is not better, better is better.
 The power rating is only an indication of how much electricity the pump draws when in use.
 A well-built, efficient pump will do a much better job than a cheap pump (at twice the horsepower).

 Sump pumps are set up with specific impellers, diffusers, jets and venturis depending upon the use.
-This changes flows and pressures greatly; horsepower or watts has nothing to do with it.
+This changes the flow and pressures greatly; horsepower or watts has nothing to do with it.

 Often an inferior pump: